Welcome to the 2018 Trail Running SA Series!

 Incorporating the multi-use Craigburn Farm and Sturt Gorge trails, the first race of the series has three awesome and varied courses, which take runners on beautifully designed and constructed single track, along river trails, and up high with fantastic views.
 The most “technically challenging” race of the series.

-With all 3 new courses in 2017, this event will take participants through an amazing mix of scenic pine plantations and native bush – be prepared to see parts of Kuitpo Forest that you have not seen before.
+This event will take participants through an amazing mix of scenic pine plantations and native bush – be prepared to see parts of Kuitpo Forest that you have not seen before.
 You will run along wide forestry roads mixed with plenty of single track meandering through the forest.
 Be on the lookout for Kangaroos and Wallabies who love to chill out in the shade.
 The medium and long course will for the first time venture into Kyeema Conservation Park, experiencing spectacular native bush that is virtually untouched.

 The Mt Crawford course goes mainly along broad tracks through native woodlands and pine plantations.
 One section has splendid views over surrounding country, and another goes along a boardwalk through a swamp.
 The longer courses also take in the beautiful Watts Gully native forest reserve and Warren Conservation park.
 This race is the longest in the series.